 Substantially all of Hughes Defense's foreign operations have determined the local currency to be their functional currency.
 Accordingly, most foreign entities translate assets and liabilities from their local currencies to U.S. dollars using year-end exchange rates.
 Income and expense accounts are translated at the average rates in effect during the year.
 The related translation adjustments are included in the foreign currency translation adjustment.
-Foreign currency transaction net gains and losses included in the combined statement of material in all years presented.
+Foreign currency transaction net gains and losses included in the combined statement of and losses included in the combined statement.